How to Stop a Wage Garnishment

 A nonprofit credit counseling organization, such as Money Management International, may be able to negotiate with your creditors on your behalf.
 You might be able to get on a more manageable payment plan that’s managed by the counseling organization rather than the creditor and the courts.

-6. File Bankruptcy
+6. File bankruptcy

 Bankruptcy may seem like an extreme option, but sometimes it’s the best thing to do if you’re buried under debt.
 By filing for bankruptcy, you may be able to put an immediate halt to the wage garnishment and get the underlying debts discharged.
 You can work with a qualified attorney to determine whether bankruptcy might be a good option in your case.